Runtime Environment 2

 Like RE 1, we were given a binary and an encoded file.
 However, this time the encoded file is not readable:

-And by looking at the disassembler, I can confirm that the program is written in Haskell due to the presence of hs_main
+And by looking at the disassembler, I can confirm that the program is written in Haskell due to the presence of hs_main being called in main:

 When i ran the program, I realised that the program gave different outputs for the same input, meaning that there is something else involved during the encoding process: